Discover what you can do to improve your health and wellbeing and reduce the likelihood of getting cancer.

 National Cervical Screening Programme

-All women between 25 and 69 years who have ever been sexually active should have a regular smear test every three years.
+All people with a cervix between 25 and 69 years who have ever been sexually active should have a regular smear test every three years.
 These tests aim to identify changes in the cervix before they develop into cancer so regular cervical screening can prevent you developing cervical cancer.
-Most women are charged a fee for the test but some Māori and Pacific providers, community or primary health organisations offer a free or low-cost option.
+Most people are charged a fee for the test but some Māori and Pacific providers, community or primary health organisations offer a free or low-cost option.

 For more information on cervical screening, visit the National Cervical Screening Programme website.